Every 4 minutes, one person is diagnosed with a blood cancer

 Leukemia, lymphoma and myeloma will cause the deaths of an estimated 54,020 people in the U.S. this year.1

-For the diseases listed above, and many others, stem cell therapies offer the greatest potential for a cure.
+For the diseases listed above, and many others, stem cell therapies may offer the greatest potential for a cure.
 Privately banking your baby's cord blood and umbilical cord tissue stem cells ensures that this precious resource will be readily available to you should a stem cell transplant be needed to save a family member’s life.

 In 1988, the first successful cord blood transplant occurred for the treatment of Fanconi Anemia.
 At that time, it was the only disease discovered that could be effectively treated with cord blood stem cells.

-Eleven years later in 1999, a second disease was added to the list of FDA approved therapies using cord blood stem cells.
+Eleven years later in 1999, a second disease was added to the list of FDA-approved therapies using cord blood stem cells.

 Choosing to save your baby’s stem cells may be one of the most important decisions you make during your pregnancy.

-1 The Leukemia & Lymphoma Society.
+1. The Leukemia & Lymphoma Society.
 (August 19, 2010).
 Facts & Statistics.
 Retrieved September 2, 2010, from http://www.leukemia-lymphoma.org/all_page?item_id=12486